In This Article

 node app.js

-If you named your file anything other than “app.js”, you will have to use that name.
+If you named your file anything other than app.js, you will have to use that name.

 You can now either use cURL or your regular browser to access a website.
 To use the latter, simply type the URL below into your browser:

-Launching Node Unblocker on a Remote Server As mentioned, you can run a Node Unblocker server on your local machine.
-It may be helpful if you need to access blocked websites that have been restricted by a local network administrator.
-However, you won’t be able to access geo-restricted content as the IP address will be the same.
+Running a Node Unblocker server on your local machine may be helpful if you need access to websites restricted by a local network administrator.
+However, such a setup won't help you access geo-restricted content as the IP address will be the same.

 Launching Node Unblocker on a cloud server will let you use it as a web proxy for evading internet censorship, accessing geo-restricted content, and bypassing most other blocks.